hisovereign/Fade-Monitors/README.md

 Open Start up applications> click + then custom command>browse and select the script you downloaded

-Do the same for xbindkeys (click + then custom command and search for .xbindkeys)
+Do the same for xbindkeys (click + then custom command and search for bindkeys)